Buffalo Airways

 Buffalo Airways is a family-run airline based in Yellowknife, Northwest Territories, Canada, established in 1970.
 Buffalo Airways was launched by Bob Gauchie and later sold to one of his pilots, Joe McBryan (aka "Buffalo Joe").
-It operates charter passenger, charter cargo, firefighting, and fuel services, and formerly operated scheduled passenger service.
-Its main base is at Yellowknife Airport (CYZF).
-It has two other bases at Hay River/Merlyn Carter Airport (CYHY) and Red Deer Regional Airport (CYQF).
+It operates charter passenger, charter cargo, firefighting, and fuel services, and it formerly operated scheduled passenger service.
+Its main base is at Yellowknife Airport, with two other bases at Hay River/Merlyn Carter Airport and Red Deer Regional Airport.
 The Red Deer base is the main storage and maintenance facility.
-The airline is also the subject of the History television reality series Ice Pilots NWT.
-The company slogan is Your passage to the North.
+The airline was also the subject of the History television reality series Ice Pilots NWT.

 Clothing company, television show, and media

 In 2007, Buffalo Airways began producing a clothing line that included T-shirts, hoodies, and hats.
 With the introduction of the Canwest Global (now Shaw Media) television show Ice Pilots NWT, Buffalo has expanded its clothing company to feature over 30 products and launched a full-service product website called BuffaloAirWear.com.
-The show, which is produced by Omnifilm Entertainment and shown on History, features the day-to-day operations at Buffalo Airways.
+The show, which was produced by Omnifilm Entertainment and previously shown on History, features the day-to-day operations at Buffalo Airways.

 In 2011, Buffalo Airways was involved in a recreation of the historic Dam Busters raids of World War II, flying the mission, with their own plane and pilots.
 Buffalo dropped an inert reproduction of the 'Upkeep' bouncing bomb from their Douglas DC-4.
-The project was documented in the television show Dambusters Fly Again in Canada, Dambusters: Building the Bouncing Bomb in the UK, and Nova season 39 episode "Bombing Hitler's Dams" in the US.
+The project was documented in the television show Dambusters Fly Again in Canada, Dambusters: Building the Bouncing Bomb in the United Kingdom, and Nova season 39 episode "Bombing Hitler's Dams" in the United States.
 A behind-the-scenes look was also filmed in the Ice Pilots NWT season 3 episode 2 show "Dambusters".

 In 2012, Arctic Air, a Canadian aviation drama, used Buffalo Airways hangar as a backdrop for scenes in the show.
 During a tour of Buffalo Airways' hangar, given by Director of Operations, Mikey McBryan, he explained how the TV show used tarps to cover the Buffalo Airways insignia.

 On 27 July 2012, Bruce Dickinson, lead singer of Iron Maiden, flew up from Edmonton to Yellowknife with Buffalo Airways.
 On 28 July, Dickinson, who holds an airline transport pilot licence, flew a Douglas DC-3 to Yellowknife and spent a day as a guest star for a season five episode.

 In August 2019, owner Joe McBryan was made a member of the Order of the Northwest Territories to honour his work in aviation.

 Buffalo Air Express

-Buffalo operates a courier service as Buffalo Air Express which started in 1982-1983.
+Buffalo operates a courier service as Buffalo Air Express which started in 1982–1983 by shipping cargo by truck to Hay River and flown into Yellowknife.
 It offers service throughout the Northwest Territories (NWT) and Northern Alberta.
 In association with Global Interline Network it can ship around the world from bases in Yellowknife, Edmonton and Hay River.
+In 2023, it launched the first dedicated direct cargo route between Edmonton and Yellowknife on its newly acquired Boeing 737-300SF to meet the demands of next-day freight delivery.